 SPECIAL ORDERING NOTE - When ordering any LC31 coupler, please be sure to let us know exactly which plasma tube you will be using so that we can be sure to send you the right coupler for your plasma tube.
 The web site does not have all the types listed.
 (That's my fault!)

 You probably found our web site while you were searching for information about plasma tube systems for your experimental Rife system.

 On this web site you will find information about our products, as well as a considerable amount of technical data about plasma tube systems.
-There are many free technical manuals and other data available for you to download at no cost.
-By reading these documents, you will find out how our equipment works and what components you will need to assemble your own working plasma tube driver system.
+There are many free technical manuals and other data available for you to download.
+By reading these documents, you will find out how our equipment works and what components you will need to assemble your own working plasma tube system.
 There are lots of technical details about how and why our equipment does what it does.
-However, it is not necessary to understand all the technical details in order to assemble your own system.
+It is not necessary to understand all the technical details in order to assemble your own system.
 Just follow the suggested procedures in our instruction manuals, and you will be fine.
 We also offer technical help by email or telephone calls.

 Why did we develop this equipment?
 Since 1997 we have been experimenting with Rife plasma tube systems, starting with the earliest 27 MHz equipment developed by Dr. James Bare, D.C.
 Because of our many years of experience with radio frequency equipment and transmitters, we felt we could make improvements in the radio frequency design of the equipment.